bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 When parentheses `()` are called on the Reference Type, they receive the full information about the object and its method, and can set the right `this` (`=user` in this case).

-Reference type is a special “intermediary” internal type, with the purpose to pass information from dot `.` to calling parentheses `()`.
+Reference type is a special "intermediary” internal type, with the purpose to pass information from dot `.` to calling parentheses `()`.

 Any other operation like assignment `hi = user.hi` discards the reference type as a whole, takes the value of `user.hi` (a function) and passes it on.
-So any further operation “loses” `this`.
+So any further operation "loses” `this`.

 So, as the result, the value of `this` is only passed the right way if the function is called directly using a dot `obj.method()` or square brackets `obj['method']()` syntax (they do the same here).
 There are various ways to solve this problem such as [func.bind()](bind.html#solution-2-bind).